sanrio00/portfolio-projects/Completed/Financial Statement Preprocessing & Analysis/README.md

     - If EBITDA = Operating Income - D&A, the actual value might not follow this formula and this could be due to adjustments from real-world reporting or human error
     - We then dropped rows that do not match the actual calculation

 After all of the 4 datasets have been cleaned, they are merged into a single DataFrame.
-Additional data cleaning such as dropping duplicates and removing rows with impossible negative values are also performed to ensure data integrity.
+Additional data cleaning such as dropping duplicates and removing rows with impossible negative values were also performed to ensure data integrity.

 ## Step 3: EDA
 to be filled